 Humans and cannabis plants share similar chemical compounds called cannabinoids (in people, they’re known as endocannabinoids).
 We produce them naturally through our endocannabinoid system, which is thought to control how we feel, move and react.
 We also have cannabinoid receptor sites all over our bodies, which the endocannabinoids bind to.
 The plant’s cannabinoids — the most studied of which are tetrahydrocannabinol (THC) and cannabidiol (CBD) — also interact with these receptors and inhibit the way they function.
 To learn more about the endocannabinoid system, click here.

 Because the number of receptors and their locations vary from person to person, our reactions to THC and CBD differ as well.
 So even if two people consume the exact same strain of cannabis, their reactions and the effects could be very different.
-The effects of cannabis also depend on factors such as the consumption method and frequency of use, and your genetics, age, gender, personality, current mood and existing mental health conditions.
+The effects of cannabis also depend on factors such as the consumption method and frequency of use, and your genetics, age, sex, personality, current mood and existing mental health conditions.

 What does the research say?